automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Alectrosaurus.md

 # Alectrosaurus
-## Description: Few specimens of this "unmarried lizard" have been found.
+## Few specimens of this "unmarried lizard" have been found.